yegor256/blog/best.md

   - javascript blog
 ---

-These articles are the most interesting.
+These twelve articles are the most interesting.
 Full content of the blog is [here](/contents.html).
 Don't forget to subscribe to my [monthly updates](/about-me.html).

-## Object-Oriented Programming
+Object-Oriented Programming:

  * [Why NULL is Bad?]({% post_url 2014/may/2014-05-13-why-null-is-bad %})